amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/build-a-warehouse-native-data-model.md

 ### Joining models

-You can join Event and User models with each model's User ID or Unique ID.
+You can join Event and User models with each model's user ID or unique ID.

 Warehouse-native projects support multiple identity spaces.
 Keep in mind though, using models that cross identity spaces impacts the accuracy and usefulness of an analysis.